scdenney/ba3_text_as_data/syllabus/syllabus.md

 ---

 ## Assessment
-- Weekly Deliverables (6 × 5% = 30%)
+- Weekly Deliverables & Attendance (6 × 5% = 30%)
 - Final Project (70%)

 ---

 ## Attendance
 Full attendance is expected.
 Missing any sessions will put you behind.
-If you cannot attend all sessions, speak with the instructor.
+If you cannot attend all sessions, speak with the instructor in advance.